act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 [html web page]: #web-page-html 'Definition of Web Page (HTML)'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of Included in the Accessibility Tree'
 [main block of content]: #main-block-of-content 'Definition of Main Block of Content'
-[section of content]: #section-of-content 'Definition of Section of Content'
-[section of repeated content]: #section-of-repeated-content 'Definition of Section of Repeated Content'
 [semantic role]: #semantic-role 'Definition of Semantic Role'
 [tech g1]: https://www.w3.org/WAI/WCAG21/Techniques/general/G1 'Technique G1: Adding a Link at the Top of each Page that Goes Directly to the Main Content Area'
 [visible]: #visible 'Definition of Visible'